Skip to content

 General Policy

-The responsibility for clinical radiation safety and infection control lies with every individual involved with diagnostic and research radiology including faculty, students, clinical staff, and other individuals who are responsible for the proper use and maintenance of radiation equipment and supplies (including film, darkrooms, and processors).
+The responsibility for clinical radiation safety and infection control lies with every individual involved with diagnostic and research radiology including faculty, students, clinical staff, and all other individuals who are responsible for the proper use and maintenance of radiation equipment and supplies.
 The ultimate goal of this policy is to operate under the ALARA concept with regard to radiation exposure.

-The principles of infection control as applied to clinical radiology and described in this policy and in the infection control manual of the UW School of Dentistry (SOD) entitled, Hazard Control in the Dental Environment, shall be utilized in all SOD clinics where such services are rendered.
+The principles of infection control as applied to clinical radiology and described in this policy and in the infection control manual of UWSOD entitled, Hazard Control in the Dental Environment, must be utilized in all UWSOD clinics where such services are rendered.

 I. General Radiation Safety Issues